JonathanGrossmanITC/first_steps_08_custom_functions/README.md

   2. Define parameters (like inputs) required by the function in order to invoke it,
   3. Give the function an explicit `return` statement;
 - Each of these are optional and can be used alone or in combination with one another
-- You can read about saving a function as a named variable here and can read about parameters and the `return` statement in the sub section below this one
+- You can read about saving a function as a named variable here in this section and can read about parameters and the `return` statement in the sub section below this one
- -- Function definitions that are not saved as a named variable are known as anonymous functions
+- Function definitions that are not saved as a named variable are known as anonymous functions
- -- You should get in the habit of saving your function definitions as named variables because this makes your functions re-usable throughout your code
+- You should get in the habit of saving your function definitions as named variables because this makes your functions re-usable throughout your code
- -- Here is an example of an arrow function named `greetUser` saved to variable that console logs a welcome message with a `username`:
+- Here is an example of an arrow function named `greetUser` saved to variable that console logs a welcome message with a `username`:
   ```javascript
   const greetUser = (username) => {
     console.log("Welcome to ITC, " + username);
     }
   ```
- -- In the example, the `username` is a parameter required by the function definition
+- In the example, the `username` is a parameter required by the function definition
- -- Your function definitions are not required to include parameters; however, if you do include one or more parameters, they go inside the parenthesis in the function definition
+- Your function definitions are not required to include parameters; however, if you do include one or more parameters, they go inside the parenthesis in the function definition
- -- By including parameters in your function definition, that means you need to give those parameters values when you invoke the function
+- By including parameters in your function definition, that means you need to give those parameters values when you invoke the function
- -- You can [give parameters default values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) in your function definition or you can pass arguments into the function when you invoke it (or both, in which case your argument trumps the default value)
+- You can [give parameters default values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) in your function definition or you can pass arguments into the function when you invoke it (or both, in which case your argument trumps the default value)
- -- Here is an example definition with a default value for the `username` parameter:
+- Here is an example definition with a default value for the `username` parameter:
   ```javascript
   const greetUser = (username="Jack") => {
     console.log("Welcome to ITC, " + username);